awsdocs/incident-manager-user-guide/doc_source/response-plans.md

 1. For **Select secret**, select the secret in AWS Secrets Manager where you store the credentials to access your PagerDuty account\.

-   For information about storing your PagerDuty credentials in a Secrets Manager secret, see [Store PagerDuty access credentials in an AWS Secrets Manager secret](integrations-pagerduty-secret.md)\.
+   For information about storing your PagerDuty credentials in a Secrets Manager secret, see [Storing PagerDuty access credentials in an AWS Secrets Manager secret](integrations-pagerduty-secret.md)\.

 1. For **PagerDuty service**, select the service from your PagerDuty account where you want to create the PagerDuty incident\.